Textualize/textual/docs/guide/styles.md

 - RGB hex colors starts with a `#` followed by three pairs of one or two hex digits; one for the red, green, and blue color components.
 For example, `#f00` is an intense red color, and `#9932CC` is *dark orchid*.
 - RGB decimal color start with `rgb` followed by a tuple of three numbers in the range 0 to 255.
 For example `rgb(255,0,0)` is intense red, and `rgb(153,50,204)` is *dark orchid*.
 - HSL colors start with `hsl` followed by a angle between 0 and 360 and two percentage values, representing Hue, Saturation and Lightness.
-For example `hsl(0,100%,50%)` is intense red and `hsl(280,60%,49%)` is *dark orchid*
+For example `hsl(0,100%,50%)` is intense red and `hsl(280,60%,49%)` is *dark orchid*.

 The background and color styles also accept a [Color][textual.color.Color] object which can be used to create colors dynamically.

-The following example adds three widgets and sets color styles.
+The following example adds three widgets and sets their color styles.

 ```python title="colors01.py" hl_lines="16-19"
 --8<-- "docs/examples/guide/styles/colors01.py"